Kodebyraaet/generators/readme.md

     composer require kodebyraaet/generators --dev

-Add the provider in `config/app.php`.
+If you are using Laravel, add the provider in `config/app.php`.

     Kodebyraaet\Generators\GeneratorsServiceProvider::class

+If you are using Lumen, add the provider in `bootstrap/app.php`.

+    $app->register(Kodebyraaet\Generators\GeneratorsServiceProvider::class);

 ## Available Commands